 You can be the least qualified but if you know how to interview, you have a good shot at landing the job.

 Background: I have a degree in Industrial / Organizational Psychology, and the SPHR certification.
 I started my career with a Fortune 300 company in the Finance industry working in HR and then Training and Development.
-Working in Training and Development, I had the training to deliver and facilitate classes on topics ranging from public speaking / facilitative leadership, to diversity, to 3-month long programs for manager, high performers, and exec training.
+Working in Training and Development, I was given the training to deliver and facilitate classes on topics ranging from public speaking / facilitative leadership, diversity, 3-month long programs for manager, high performers, and exec training.
 Looking for a meritocracy where an individual would be judged on results I moved to a small technology start up leading the HR and Facilities group.
 This company eventually scaled to 300 plus employees with 6 offices in 4 countries.
 Most people would think it was the HIRING of these employees over an 8-year span that gave me the insight into the hiring process.
-It was the recruiters, HR department and the hiring managers DECLINING many more candidates that gave me so much insight into the hiring process.
+It was the recruiters, HR department and the hiring managers DECLINING exponentially more candidates that gave me so much insight into the hiring process.
+Employees would be interviewed between 6-8 times before being offered a position.
 We declined a LOT of candidates to hire all those employees and saw a lot of mistakes made by candidates every day of the week.
 I want to share what I learned with 10 years in corporate America’s HR and Training and Development and my 10 years in technology start-ups.

 I hope you find the information helpful.
 If you have any questions or comments, please don’t hesitate to email me at Nasty@HRNasty.com.